Sometimes though, life happens. We purchase healthy fresh foods then forget to use them. Nothing can ruin your day faster than a rotten egg.

-With proper storage, eggs will very slowly decline in quality over time.
-It is generally recommended to eat them within 3 to 5 weeks of purchase.
+With proper storage, egg quality will very slowly decline over time.
+It is generally recommended to eat eggs within 3 to 5 weeks of purchase.

 Try and keep eggs at room temperature for less than 2 hours.
 Bacteria that grow on the eggshell can quickly pass inside the egg and make us sick if they are not cooked to a proper temperature.

 Eggs are still safe to eat even if they are not fresh.
-Once they are past the expiration date be sure to inspect them and use the smell test to ensure they are still ok to eat.
+Once they are past the expiration date be sure to inspect them, drop them in a bowl of water, and sniff them to ensure they are still ok to eat.

 The main reason people can get sick from eating a bad egg is a foodborne illness caused by salmonella or other bacteria.
-When eggs are cooked to the proper temperature harmful bacteria are killed.
+This bacteria found not only on eggs but meats, fruits and vegetables can cause diarrhea and stomach pains when consumed.
+When foods are cooked to the proper temperature these harmful bacteria are killed.

 Egg whites will begin to solidify around 145 degrees, however, egg yolks are not fully cooked until they reach 160 degrees.
 You should never eat raw eggs unless they have first been pasteurized, a process of heat treatment that kills unwanted bacteria.

+Eggs are still perfectly safe to eat even if it is no longer fresh, based upon the egg carton date or light test.
 Always do a quick visual inspection of your eggs both at the store and when you are ready to cook with them.
-Do not use eggs that are off-colored or you notice bad odors when they are cracked open.
+Do not use eggs that are off-colored or those with bad odors when they are cracked open.

-Be sure to cook eggs to the proper temperature before eating them because you cannot see or smell harmful bacteria, even if they have passed all of the other tests.
+Always cook eggs to the proper temperature before eating them because you cannot see or smell harmful bacteria, even if your eggs have passed all the other tests.